shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 - [QT Window Parenting](#qt-window-parenting)
 - [Host application wish list](#host-application-wish-list)

+- We provide a bunch of integrations already
+- There are community built integrations
+- Reach out to us before starting

 ## Introduction
-This document briefly outlines some of the technical details relating to Toolkit Engine development.
+This document outlines some of the technical details relating to Toolkit Engine development.
 When developing an Engine, you effectively establish a bridge between the host application and the various apps and frameworks that are loaded into the engine.
 The engine makes it possible to abstract the differences between applications so that apps can be written in more of a software agnostic manner using Python and QT.

 The engine is a collection of files, similar in structure to an App.
 It has an `engine.py` file and this must derive from the Tank Core Engine [Base class](https://github.com/shotgunsoftware/tk-core/blob/master/python/tank/platform/engine.py).
 Different engines then re-implement various aspect of this base class depending on their internal complexity.
-A summary of functionality includes:

-- The base class exposes various init and destroy methods which are executed at various points in the startup process.
-These can be overridden to control startup and shutdown execution.
-- The engine provides a `commands` dictionary containing all the command objects registered by apps.
-This is typically accessed when menu entries are created.
-- Methods for displaying UI dialogs and windows can be overridden if the way the engine handles QT is different from the default base class behavior.

-The typical things an engine needs to handle are:
+An engine typically handles or provides the following services:

 - Menu management.
 At engine startup, once the apps have been loaded, the engine needs to create its Shotgun menu and add the various apps to this menu.
 - Logging methods are typically overridden to write to the application log/console.
-- UI methods are usually overridden to ensure seamless integration of windows launched by Toolkit apps and the underlying host application window management setup.
+- Methods for displaying UI dialogs and windows.
+These methods are usually overridden, if the way the engine handles QT is different from the default base class behavior, to ensure seamless integration of windows launched by Toolkit apps and the underlying host application window management setup.
+- Provides a `commands` dictionary containing all the command objects registered by apps.
+This is typically accessed when menu entries are created.
+- The base class exposes various init and destroy methods which are executed at various points in the startup process.
+These can be overridden to control startup and shutdown execution.

 Engines are launched by the Tank Core Platform using the `stgk.platform.start_engine()` command.
 This command will read the configuration files, launch the engines, load all apps etc.